 The Cornish Rex is a study in elegant curves.
-They possess a slender, muscular build reminiscent of a Greyhound, with a deeply arched back, a small waist, and long, fine-boned legs that make them exceptional jumpers.
-Their head is a modified wedge with prominent cheekbones, large, luminous eyes that can be gold, green, blue, or odd-eyed, and strikingly large, bat-like ears.
-The true hallmark, however, is their coat.
-Unlike most cats, they lack guard hairs entirely.
-Their coat consists only of the soft, dense undercoat (down), which forms tight, uniform waves or marcel waves, feeling like crushed velvet or warm silk to the touch.
-They come in every conceivable color and pattern, and their minimal shedding contributes to their reputation as a more hypoallergenic breed.
+They possess a slender, muscular build reminiscent of a greyhound, with a deeply arched back, a small waist, and long, fine-boned legs that make them exceptional jumpers.
+Their head is a modified wedge with prominent cheekbones, large, luminous eyes, and strikingly large, bat-like ears.

 The Cornish Rex is more than just a cat with a curly coat; it's a dynamic personality wrapped in a velvety package.
 Combining the loyalty of a dog, the curiosity of a monkey, and the elegance of a supermodel, this breed offers a uniquely rewarding pet ownership experience.
 For those ready to welcome a loving, lively, and intelligent member into the family, the Cornish Rex is a truly extraordinary choice.

-If you seek a cat that will be your shadow, your entertainer, and your conversationalist, look no further.
-The Cornish Rex scores a perfect 5/5 in affection, friendliness, playfulness, energy, and intelligence.
-They form intense bonds with their people, preferring to be involved in every activity, whether that's helping you type or cuddling under the covers.
-Their high intelligence makes them quick learners who enjoy puzzle toys and can often be taught tricks.
 Their energy is boundless; they are agile acrobats who love to leap to great heights and engage in spirited games of fetch.
-They are typically very social with children (4/5) and other pets (4/5), and while not overly loud, they have a moderate vocalization (3/5) and will happily chirp and trill to communicate with their beloved humans.
+They are typically very social with children and other pets.
+While not overly loud, they have a moderate vocalization style and will happily chirp and trill to communicate with their beloved humans.

 Get AI-powered advice about your cat's health and care.
 Enter your cat's information and start a conversation with our veterinary assistant.